 Let’s continue the example, looking at just the body from this point on.

 This is arguably the most important part of your essay.
-This is where your audience gets to know (and even care) about you.
+This is where you show the reader what your claim looks like in real life.

 Here’s an example of a personal narrative: